 Personality profiling tests are just one way to build self-awareness and awareness of others.
 And they can only ever be indicative (though they get more accurate and more stable the more self-aware you become).
 But if you’re interested in finding out a bit more about yourself as you begin your solo journey, they are an excellent place to start.

 If you enjoyed this, then you may want to read more about How To Live Well Alone and The Living Well Alone Project.
-For exclusive content, offers and updates, leave your email address with us to receive our weekly newsletter.
+For exclusive content, offers and updates, leave your email address with us to receive our fortnightly newsletter.